James Rebhorn: Career

 An early performance was in Butterflies are Free at the Peterborough Players in New Hampshire in 1974.
 Rebhorn played Peter Latham in Forty Carats at the GasLight Dinner Theatre in Salt Lake City in the 1970s.
 He was known both for portraying WASP stereotypes, lawyers, politicians, doctors, and military men, as well as portraying individuals engaged in or responsible for criminal behavior.

 He delivered equally notable performances in a variety of other roles, including that of a brutal serial killer on NBC's Law & Order (he would later return to the show in the recurring role of defense attorney Charles Garnett), Ellard Muscatine in Lorenzo's Oil (1992), Fred Waters in Blank Check (1994), Clyde Frost, the father of famed bullrider Lane Frost, in 8 Seconds (1994), Lt.
 Tyler in White Squall (1996), and a shipping magnate in The Talented Mr. Ripley (1999).

-One of his best known performances was in the popular 1996 film Independence Day, where he played Secretary of Defense Albert Nimzicki.
+One of his best known performances was in the popular 1996 film Independence Day, where he played Secretary of Defense Albert Nimziki.
 He acted in Scent of a Woman (1992), and played an expert witness in My Cousin Vinny (1992).
 He appeared in Carlito's Way as an obsessed district attorney the following year.
-Rebhorn played an FBI Agent in the 1994 film Guarding Tess.
+Rebhorn played an FBI agent in the 1994 film Guarding Tess.

 Rebhorn played several roles on television, including an abusive stepfather, Bradley Raines, on the soap opera Guiding Light from 1983 to 1985, and an abusive father, Henry Lange, on sister soap As the World Turns from 1988 to 1991.
 An earlier daytime role was as John Brady in Texas from 1981 to 1982.

 In 1991, he played the role of Ezra in the television movie/pilot Plymouth.
 He cameoed in Madonna's video for her single "Bad Girl" along with Christopher Walken (1993).
 In 1994, he appeared in an episode of the Nickelodeon series The Adventures of Pete & Pete, titled "Farewell, My Little Viking", as Mr. McFlemp.